-- 3. Any audit findings disclosed that are required to be reported in accordance with Chapter 10.650, Rules of the Auditor General? - 4.
-Identification of major projects:

-CSFA Number State Project 48.111 Help Me Grow Florida Network

-5. Dollar threshold used to distinguish between type A and type B projects: \$540,963

-SECTION II - FINANCIAL STATEMENT FINDINGS
+3. Any audit findings disclosed that are required to be reported in accordance with Chapter 10.650, Rules of the Auditor General?
+No 4.
+Identification of major projects: CSFA Number State Project 48.111 Help Me Grow Florida Network 5.
+Dollar threshold used to distinguish between type A and type B projects: \$540,963 SECTIC None r ON II - FINANCIAL STATEMENT FINDINGS SECTIC ON III - FEDERAL AWARD AND STATE FINANCIAL ASSISTANCE FINDINGS None r noted SECTIC ON IV - SUMMARY OF PRIOR YEAR FINDINGS None r noted SECTIO ON V - OTHER MATTERS

-None noted

-SECTION III - FEDERAL AWARD AND STATE FINANCIAL ASSISTANCE FINDINGS

-None noted

-SECTION IV - SUMMARY OF PRIOR YEAR FINDINGS

-None noted

-SECTION V - OTHER MATTERS
+SE